HalcyonGray/Photo-Album-Project/Readme.txt

 -A drop down will be displayed
--Select the "Photo Upload Mode" option and a file explorer window will appear -Navigate to the folder which contains the photos you want to upload -Select that folder and press the "Select Folder" button *(This will take some time, depending on how many photos are in the folder)
+-Select the "Photo Upload Mode" option and a file explorer window will appear -Navigate to the folder which contains the photos you want to upload -Select that folder and press the "Select Folder" button *(This will take some time, depending on how many photos and how large the filesize of the photos are in the folder)
 -The photos in the folder will then be displayed in the window *(There will be checkboxes next to the photos)

 Adding Tags to Photos: